Graduate Schools

 Health and Sport Sciences

-Master's and Doctoral Degrees, Health and Sport Sciences
+●Master of Science in Health and Sport Sciences

 The Graduate School of Health and Sport Sciences has a long history of more than 40 years, following its establishment in 1974.
 Never afraid of taking on advanced challenges, its accomplishments include introducing the first doctoral program in a sports science-related graduate school among the private universities in Japan.
 A testament to our advanced education is that 83 graduate students and researchers to date have been awarded a doctoral degree in health and sport sciences.
 Physical education, exercise, and sports are not only activities that invigorate the mind and body but are also actions endowed with social meaning.
 Studies on this concept can be approached from a variety of perspectives.
 The Graduate School of Health and Sport Sciences has formed a faculty consisting of excellent instructors with highly diverse expertise.
 Not limited to cultivating researchers, the master's program also focuses on developing educated professionals equipped with expert knowledge, while the doctoral program contributes to fostering leading researchers who are capable of conducting independent studies on health and sport sciences and human health science.